nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `grade 1 m/Physics s/85` : assigns a grade of 85 to Physics for the first student.
 - `grade 2 m/Chemistry s/90` : assigns a grade of 90 to Chemistry for the second student.
 - `grade 3 m/English s/80 m/Chinese s/85` assigns a grade of 80 to English and 85 to Chinese for the third student.
-- `grade 1 m/Math m/Chinese s/100 s/90` will grade the first person's math to 100 and his Chinese to 90.
+- `grade 1 m/Math m/Chinese s/100 s/90` will grade the first person's Math to 100 and his Chinese to 90.

 ### Archiving data files `archive`